 How competitive is Copenhagen in terms of attracting and retaining talent?

-Copenhagen takes 4th position in Global City Talent Competitiveness Index 2018 edition where rivalry is strongest between Scandinavian capitals.
-Stockholm, Oslo, and Helsinki all make it to the top-5 where the leading position is taken by Zurich.
+Copenhagen takes 2nd position in the Global City Talent Competitiveness Index 2019 edition where rivalry is strongest between Oslo, Vienna, and Zurich, with the leading position taken by Washington DC.

 This study preaches especially the way Copenhagen deals with diversity, which is understood as a source for growth, innovation and as a general competitive advantage.
 They bring out the example of the Copenhagen Business Centre which encourages companies in Copenhagen to emphasize personnel policies and strategies that support diversity, with a focus on well-being and talent development.

-In economic terms, Copenhagen is a costly place to live in especially for expats, as The Economist’s Cost of living index showed.
-In 2016 the Danish capital ranked as the 9th most expensive city to live in.
-Within the region, only Paris and Zurich surpassed Copenhagen’s high costs of living.
-In this study, Singapore proved to be the most expensive city to live in the world.
+In economic terms, Copenhagen is a costly place to live in especially for expats, as The Economist’s Cost of Living Index showed.
+In 2019, the Danish capital ranked as the 20th most expensive city to live in.
+Within the region, only Zurich, Bern, and Geneva surpassed Copenhagen’s high costs of living.
+In this study, Hong Kong proved to be the most expensive city to live in the world.

 How attractive is Copenhagen for digital nomads?

-There’s quite a discrepancy between the Digital Nomad Index assessment of the city as a digital nomad destination and how Denmark in general is assessed in the Digital Life Abroad report.
-The former places the city on a 46th position, out of 56 cities.
+There’s quite a discrepancy between the Digital Nomad Index assessment of the city as a digital nomad destination and how Denmark, in general, is assessed in the Digital Life Abroad report.
+The former places the city in the 46th position, out of 56 cities.
 Out of 10 categories, Copenhagen is only represented 3 times in the better half (Internet speed, cafés with free Wi-Fi and green space and parks).

 The Nomad List, like the Digital Nomad Index, considers the weather and the costs as negative aspects regarding being attractive for digital nomads.